harfbuzz/boring-expansion-spec/avar2-in-designspace.md

-# Representing avar2 data in designspace documents
+# Proposal for representing avar2 mappings in designspace documents

 This document discusses the representation of the `avar` version 2 table (“avar2”) in .designspace documents.